knutwalker/typed-actors/README.md

-When creating a `Props`, the preferred way is to use the `(Class[_], Any*)` overload, since this one does create a closure.
+When creating a `Props`, the preferred way is to use the `(Class[_], Any*)` overload, since this one does not create a closure.
 If you create a props from within an Actor using the `(=> Actor)` overload, you accidentally close over the `ActorContext`, that's shared state you don't want.
 The problem with the constructor using `Class`, you don't get any help from the compiler.
-If you change one parameter, there is nothing telling you to change the Props constructor but the eventual runtime error.
+If you change one parameter, there is nothing telling you to change the Props constructor but the eventual runtime error (from your tests, hopefully).

 Using shapeless, we can try to fix this issue.